Skip to main content

 Frequently asked questions

-- The NDEB head office and the NDEB Test Centre are in Ottawa, but only the Assessment of Clinical Skills (ACS) is delivered in person at the Ottawa Test Centre.
-The AFK and ACJ are computer-based and delivered through Pearson VUE test centres in cities around the world — most international candidates write the first two stages in their home country.
+The NDEB head office and the NDEB Test Centre are in Ottawa, but only the National Dental Examination of Clinical Competence (NDECC, which replaced the Assessment of Clinical Skills in 2022) is delivered in person at the Ottawa Test Centre.
+The AFK and ACJ are computer-based and delivered through Prometric test centres in cities around the world — most international candidates write the first two stages in their home country.

-- How early should I arrive in Ottawa for the ACS?
+How early should I arrive in Ottawa for the NDECC?

-- Where do candidates usually stay for the ACS?
+Where do candidates usually stay for the NDECC?

-- Government-issued photo ID matching the name on your NDEB registration, your printed NDEB confirmation, and any required clinical kit listed in your ACS instructions.
+Government-issued photo ID matching the name on your NDEB registration, your printed NDEB confirmation, and any required clinical kit listed in your NDECC instructions.
 Do not bring electronics, study notes, smart watches, or food into the exam room — secure-area rules are strict.

-- Yes.
-AFK and ACJ are computer-based at Pearson VUE test centres globally.
-You only need to travel to Ottawa for the ACS.
+Yes.
+AFK and ACJ are computer-based at Prometric test centres globally.
+You only need to travel to Ottawa for the NDECC.
 Save the travel budget for the stage that actually requires it.

 Before Ottawa, there's the AFK